 One minute you feel loved, admired, respected, supported and cared for and the next, you are called worthless, a narcissist, an abuser and many other things.
-That is followed by another round of being showered with so much love that you can’t believe it’s the same woman who just a few days ago acted so out of control and called you all those names.
+That is followed by another round of being showered with so much love that you can’t believe it’s the same woman who just a few days ago acted so out of control and called you names.

 In fact, your whole relationship is loving behaviour followed by unpredictable outbursts of rage and/or disappearing acts.
 You never know what to expect.
-It even gets to a point where she’s breaking up with you every other week.
+It has even gotten to a point where she’s breaking up with you every other week.
 When she breaks up with you, you are left with mixed feelings of relief and intense pain at the same time.
 Why?

 Because you are one of those “men who love too much”.

 On the surface it may seem like “men who love too much” don’t exit because men, we’ve been told are “emotionally unavailable”.
-But in the years I’ve been helping men and women get back their ex, I know for a fact that there are as many “men who love too much” as there are women who love too much.
+But in the years I’ve been helping men and women attract back their ex, I know for a fact that there are as many “men who love too much” as there are women who love too much.

 Robin Norwood compares these relationships to an addiction, complete with the withdrawal, a few weeks/months of sobriety and re-lapse.

-Unlike Women who love too much who have been educated about their addiction to pain/toxic relationships, many “men who love too much” however are unaware of what’s going on.
+Unlike Women who love too much who have been educated about their addiction to toxic relationships, many “men who love too much” are mostly unaware of what’s going on.
 Some won’t even admit that the woman they “love” is not good for them, will never change and the relationship will never work, at least not in the way they hope.